 The Consortium may terminate this Agreement by written notice to Contractor if it is found, after due notice and examination, that there is a violation by any of the Parties hereto of any laws regarding ethics in public acquisitions and procurement and performance of contracts.

-In the event this Agreement is terminated pursuant to Section 18.8.1 due to Contractor’s conduct, the Consortium shall be entitled to pursue the same remedies against Contractor as it could pursue in the event of a breach of this Agreement by under Section 18.1.
+In the event this Agreement is terminated pursuant to Section 18.8.1 either party shall be entitled to pursue the same remedies it could pursue in the event of a breach of this Agreement.

 Termination Procedures.

-Upon termination of this Agreement, the Consortium, in addition to any other rights provided in this Agreement, may require Contractor to deliver to the Consortium any Consortium property, including Deliverables, produced or acquired for the performance of such part of this Agreement up to the date of termination, subject to Contractor’s right to receive payment for any such Deliverables accepted by the Consortium.
+Upon termination of this Agreement, the Consortium, in addition to any other rights provided in this Agreement, may require Contractor to deliver to the Consortium any Consortium property, including Deliverables, produced or acquired for the performance of such part of this Agreement up to the date of termination, subject to Contractor’s right to receive payment for any such Deliverables delivered to, and retained by the Consortium.

 Upon termination of this Agreement due to Contractor’s breach of any of its obligations owing pursuant to this Agreement, the Consortium may withhold from any amounts due Contractor for Deliverables or Services such sum as the Consortium’s Executive Director determines to be reasonably necessary to protect the Consortium from potential loss or liability.

-After receipt of a Notice of termination, and except as otherwise directed by the Consortium, Contractor shall:
+After receipt of a Notice of termination, and except as otherwise directed by the Consortium in writing, Contractor shall:

 Stop work under this Agreement on the date, and to the extent specified, in the Notice;